sderosiaux/every-single-day-i-tldr/README.md

 > Note for my past/current/future employer: this is stuff I'm reading mostly off work of course. :see_no_evil:

+# 22-06-2018

+- https://cloudplatform.googleblog.com/2018/06/How-to-connect-Stackdriver-to-external-monitoring.html using webhooks called by StackDriver to monitor external resources

 # 21-06-2018

 - http://blog.karumi.com/replacing-creational-patterns-for-testing-with-property-based-generators/ Scalacheck generators ftw